Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 A Life of Beautiful Handwriting

 Once you’ve spent a good deal of time practicing the lessons you learn from the handwriting resources mentioned in this article, writing beautifully will become the new norm for you.
 You can finally have pride in your handwriting.
-And you can use your new skill in handwriting to start pursuing even more creative skills.
+And you can use your new skill in handwriting to start pursuing even more creative skills or perhaps write a letter to a soldier.